Did you know that drug use is involved in 26% of all truck crashes? Would you be shocked to know that most of this drug use is legal?

 It is a trucking company's job to ensure that each driver has a valid medical card and is able to drive safely.
 It is also the trucking company's job to screen drivers for drugs that can cause impaired driving ability.

 If you or a loved one was injured in a Georgia large truck accident caused by a medicated truck driver, you may be entitled to compensation.
 However, getting insurance compensation after a commercial truck accident can be difficult.
 Many large truck companies hire teams of lawyers to protect their interests.
 An Atlanta truck accident attorney can help.
 Your attorney will be able to gather evidence showing both the driver and the trucking company may be to blame.
-For more information or to discuss your claim, contact the Law Offices of Shane Smith at 770-HURT-999 and ask to speak to an Atlanta truck accident attorney.
+For more information or to discuss your claim, contact Shane Smith Law at 770-HURT-999 and ask to speak to an Atlanta truck accident attorney.